SebZG/CSS-Portfolio/README.md

 # portofolio
-My personal prortfolio showcasing some of my latest work
+A prortfolio showcasing some of my latest work